gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

 Upload a local file or folder to an archive bucket.
 The first argument [local-file] should be the path of a local file or directory.
 The second argument [bucket:/path] should contain the bucket name.
 The [:/path] component is optional and can be used to specify the destination of the uploaded file or folder.
 The default destination is the same name as the [local-file], under the root bucket directory '/'.
 This will overwrite any existing remote files that match the destination /path.
 ```

-### morpheus backup-settings
+### backup-settings

 ```
 Usage: morpheus backup-settings [command] [options]